Sleep disorders: how to get quality rest?

 -

-Limit screen time : The blue light from electronic devices disrupts the release of melatonin.
+Limit screen use : Blue light from electronic devices disrupts the release of melatonin.
 Instead, opt for a relaxing activity (reading, soothing music, meditation) in the late evening.

 -